 Cut off the corner - trim about ¼ inch from the stitched line as shown in the following diagram.

-Layout the blocks – sewing four sections together as shown.
-You could also use different fabric as I did in the wall hanging and mix the sections.
+Layout the blocks - sewing four sections together as shown.
+You could also use different fabrics as I did in the wall hanging and mix the sections.

 Always press so your Pinwheel fabric is on the bottom and your Background fabric gets pressed away from it.